saltkid/bagman/README.md

         },

         -- all fields except path are optional
-        -- this is equivalent to just passing it in as a string.
+        -- below is equivalent to just passing it in as a string.
         {
             path = os.getenv("HOME") .. "/path/to/another/home/subdir",
+        },
+    },
+    -- you can also pass in image files images = {
+        -- as string
+        "/abs/path/to/image",

+        -- as a table with options
+        {
+            path = os.getenv("HOME") .. "/path/to/another/image.jpg",
+            vertical_align = "Top", -- default: "Middle"
+            horizontal_align = "Right", -- default: "Center"
+            object_fit = "Fill", -- default: "Contain"
+        },

+        -- as a table without the options
+        -- below is equivalent to just passing it in as a string.
+        {
+            path = os.getenv("HOME") .. "/path/to/another/image.gif",
         },
     },